tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 IMPORTANT NOTE: The security properties for 0-RTT data are weaker than those for other kinds of TLS data.
 Specifically:

-1. This data is not necessarily forward secret, as it is encrypted solely under keys derived using the offered PSK; see {{single-use-tickets}}.
+1. This data is not necessarily forward secret.
+In some circumstances, depending on server behavior, some level of forward secrecy may be provided for this data.
+Absent out-of-band knowledge of the server's behavior, the client should assume that this data is not forward secret; see {{single-use-tickets}}.

 2. There are no guarantees of non-replay between connections.
 Protection against replay for ordinary TLS 1.3 1-RTT data is